Table of Content

 5. Global Entry/TSA PreCheck Credit

-Several premium credit cards offer statement credits to cover the application fees for Global Entry or TSA PreCheck, making these programs essentially free for cardholders.
+Many premium credit cards offer statement credits to cover the application fees for Global Entry or TSA PreCheck, essentially making these programs free for cardholders.

-When paying the application fee, use the eligible credit card that provides the statement credit.
-This is a crucial step to trigger the reimbursement.
+To get reimbursed, simply pay the application fee with the eligible credit card that offers the statement credit.
+This step is key to triggering the reimbursement.

-The statement credit is typically applied to the credit card account after the cardholder charges the application fee to their card.
+The statement credit is usually applied to your account after the fee is charged to the card.
 Here are some of the cards that offer this benefit:

 6. Equinox Credit

-Equinox credit is a lesser-known statement credit and probably won’t be used by as many people as travel credits and airline fee reimbursements.
+Equinox credit is a lesser-known benefit that may not be as widely used as travel credits or airline fee reimbursements.

-However, if you are into fitness and gyms, this could be a good option for you.
-The credits can be used or paid for regular gym memberships as well on-demand fitness training videos.
+However, if you're into fitness, it could be a great option for you.
+The credits can be applied to regular gym memberships or even on-demand fitness training videos.

 How to Maximize Your Statement Credits